pedromgsanches/oms_assessment_orcl/readme.md

 - Run getData_orcl.exe to get Oracle data based on loads.json metadata and save it to a local SQLite3 database file

 ## Writing data to JSON ##
-- Run getData_orcl.exe to write data into JSON files
+- Run outputJSON.exe to write data into JSON files

 ## Uploading data to Azure Storage ##
 - TBA